Radiation tolerance of online trigger system for COMET Phase-I: Conclusions

 \section{Conclusions}

 The COMET experiment is searching for neutrinoless muon to electron conversion at new sensitivity levels, and requires the online COTTRI trigger system to be tolerant to high neutron radiation levels.
 This was studied by exposing the board to an accumulative neutron fluence of $(1.0\pm 0.3)\times 10^{12}$~\neqcm which is equivalent to the maximum expected fluence within the detector region during Phase-I including the safety factor of 5.
-We found that radiation effects in the MGT link will be two orders of magnitude less than the URE behaviour within the CRAM that provides the majority of the deadtime expected.
-An upper limit on the total deadtime during Phase-I due to all URE-type behaviour is expected to be $(3.7\pm 1.2)\;\%$.
-MBE error rates within the BRAM were also observed to be insignificant with an impact on Phase-I data collection including an expected $(2.4\pm 0.8)\times 10$ trigger errors, although multiple simple methods are proposed to suppress these rates further through memory resource management.
-Similarly, the deadtime impact due to the URE rate may also be suppressed through partially re-configuring the firmware and through masking a board if a URE occurs.
-By using the multiple ECC codes together with the firmware reconfiguration schemes, the COTTRI system will meet the requirements for COMET Phase-I.
+We estimated a total deadtime to be $(4.2\pm 1.3)\%$ during Phase-I due to all SEFI-type behaviour caused by neutron radiation effects.
+As most of them can be detected by an SEM module, partial reconfiguration and masking of an individual COTTRI FE board would be able to further suppress this deadtime.
+Although cross sections within the BRAM and MGT links were insignificant compared to the SEFI one, several simple solutions have been already proposed as written in the previous section.
+We will implement a data tagging function to recognise short time anomalous behaviour in MGT link to further improve the trigger efficiency before the start of COMET Phase-I. It will be important in future work to investigate the MGT link anomalous behaviour observed in this study further given that these MGT links form a critical component of the COTTRI system.
+However as a current status, by using the multiple ECC codes together with the firmware reconfiguration schemes, the COTTRI system will meet the requirements for COMET Phase-I.